 Flooding Prevention Tips

-Since stormwater and flooding are complex subjects, the City recommends that you schedule a free Drainage Review and discuss your specific concerns with the City’s stormwater engineer by calling 630-260-2870.
+Since stormwater and flooding are complex subjects, the City recommends that you schedule a free Drainage Review and discuss your specific concerns with a City Engineer by calling 630-260-2870.
 However, the following are a few quick tips for staying high and dry:

 - All ground around a home should slope away from the house.
 If the ground slopes toward the home, water will flow against the home and increase the chance of flooding.